RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ## Transferring Roms

-There are three main methods of transferring roms:
+There are three main methods of transferring roms: via USB stick, via SFTP, and via Windows (Samba) shares

-### USB
+### USB stick
  * (ensure that your USB is formatted to FAT32)
  * first create a folder called `retropie` on your USB stick
  * plug it into the pi and wait for it to finish blinking